-Non-Executive Directors are appointed by the shareholder at the Annual General Meeting.
-Between AGMs interim appointments may be made by the Board upon recommendation by the Directors' Affairs Committee.
-These interim appointees are required to retire at the following AGM where they may make themselves available for re-election by shareholders.
-In addition, Directors comprising one third of the number of Non-Executive Directors are required to retire at each AGM and may stand for re-election.
+Non-Executive Directors are appointed by the Shareholders at the Annual General Meeting (AGM).
+Between AGMs, interim appointments may be made by the Board upon recommendation by the Directors' Affairs Committee.
+These interim appointees are required to retire at the following AGM where they may make themselves available for re-election by Shareholder.
+In addition, Non-Executive Directors comprising one third of the number of Non-Executive Directors on the Board, are required to retire at each AGM and may stand for re-election.